MaksimSzaszkow/emsh/README.md

 ECO contains all information needed for compiler to change it into valid code of given language/framework.
 It's done by encoding every notable part of code into structs with properties that are sufficient to create it in chosen language.

-ECO is not supposed to compress code - only to allow generating from it code valid in supported language/framework.
+ECO is not supposed to compress code - only be a backbone from which code will be written in chosen language.
+One ECO is enought to get functionaly the same code in every supported language/framework.

 ## Emsh Compiler